 People with disability are like anyone else.
 They want to have fulfilling and loving relationships, express their sexuality and enjoy a satisfying sexual life.
 Is that really too much to ask?
 We don’t think so.
 Join our campaign and form your own opinion.
+Sign-up now!

 Under the Covers is a new campaign raising awareness and educating the community about the right for people with disability to express their sexuality, have fulfilling and loving relationships, and enjoy a satisfying sexual life.

-For the campaign, six people with disability, including a married couple, share their real life experiences of navigating intimate relationships and exploring their sexuality, in four heartfelt videos.
+For the campaign, six people with disability, including a married couple, share their real life experiences of navigating intimate relationships and exploring their sexuality, in a series of heartfelt videos.
 The open and frank interviews reveal some of the barriers to relationships and intimacy faced by people with disability, as well as the participants’ dreams and desires for a loving partner and fulfilling relationship.
 Participants even reveal the thing they most want to improve their own sex life!

 Other topics covered include: